brefphp/bref/docs/websites.md

 Websites usually contain 2 parts:

-- PHP code, which runs on AWS Lambda and is [served by API Gateway](/docs/runtimes/http.md)
+- PHP code, running on [AWS Lambda + API Gateway with the HTTP runtime](/docs/runtimes/http.md)
-- static files, which can be hosted and [served by AWS S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html)
+- static files (CSS, JS…), [hosted on AWS S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html)

+> Before reading this article we assume that you have read [Bref's introduction](/docs/first-steps.md) and that you are familiar with [Bref's HTTP runtime](/docs/runtimes/http.md).

-It is possible to use these services with custom domains to build websites, however we quickly face the following limitations:
+It is possible to use these services with custom domains to build websites, however there are limitations:

-- API Gateway is *HTTPS only*
+- API Gateway is *HTTPS only* (there is no HTTP-to-HTTPS redirection)
-- S3 is *HTTP only*

-A simple way to support both HTTP and HTTPS is to use a free CDN like [Cloudflare.com](https://www.cloudflare.com/).

-If you would rather use AWS, the guide below explains how to use [CloudFront](https://aws.amazon.com/cloudfront/) (the AWS CDN) to serve both API Gateway and S3 under the same domain with HTTP and HTTPS.
+- S3 will host assets on a different domain than API Gateway

+If these are acceptable for your use case, that is great.
+Continue to the next section to learn more.

+However, if you need API Gateway to support HTTP (to redirect to HTTPS), or if you need assets to be served via the same domain as the API, then you will need to use [CloudFront](https://aws.amazon.com/cloudfront/) (the AWS CDN).
+This is detailed below in this page.

 ## Hosting static files with S3